hypertiling/hypertiling/README.md

-**hypertiling** is a Python 3 library for fast generation of regular hyperbolic tilings, embedded in the Poincare disk model.

-Using efficient algorithms and the power of numpy, hyperbolic graphs with millions of polygons can be created in a matter of minutes on a single CPU.
-We also provide optimized search algorithms for finding adjacent vertices, which allows to use the graph for all sorts of scientific purposes.
+**hypertiling** is a high-performance Python 3 library for the generation of regular hyperbolic tilings, embedded in the Poincare disk model.
+Using efficient algorithms and the CPU/SIMD optimization provided by numpy, hyperbolic tilings with millions of vertices can be created in a matter of minutes on a single workstation computer.
+Facilities including optimized search algorithms for adjacent vertices and powerful plotting and animation capabilities are provided to support scientific and other advanced uses of the graphs.

 ## Source